Charles Tryon, 2nd Baron Tryon: Career in the Royal Household

 Lord Tryon began his career in the Royal Household as the Assistant Keeper of the Privy Purse to King George VI in 1949.
 Still the Assistant Keeper of the Privy Purse upon the ascension of Queen Elizabeth II, Lord Tryon was appointed Keeper of the Privy Purse and Treasurer to the Queen on 16 October 1952.
 Lord Tryon served as Keeper of the Privy Purse and Treasurer to the Queen until 1 November 1971, being appointed a Permanent Lord-in-Waiting upon his retirement.

 In 1968, as the Queen’s chief financial manager, he sought to secure an exemption from proposed amendments to the Race Relations Act.
 He stated that it was policy to allow people of colour only to work as domestic servants at the Palace.

 Later life and death

 In 1972, Lord Tryon was appointed a deputy lieutenant in the County of Wilts.
 Lord Tryon died in 1976, aged 70, and was succeeded by his only son, Anthony Tryon.

 Honours

 During his military career Lord Tryon was Mentioned in dispatches, later being awarded the Distinguished Service Order.
 Lord Tryon was appointed a Knight Commander of the Royal Victorian Order in 1953, and promoted to Knight Grand Cross in 1968.
 Appointed a Knight Commander in the Civil Division of the Order of the Bath in 1962, he was also an Officer of the Order of St John.
-He received the Queen Elizabeth II Version of the Royal Household Long and Faithful Service Medal in 1969 for 20 years service to the British Royal Family.